amerkay/wildamer.com/content/article/uk-fundraising-platform-fees.md

 | £500-£999.99     | 3     | 0.02%      |
 | £1000+           | 3     | 0.02%      |

-### So how to avoid this tax on your non-profit's fundraising success?
+### So how do you avoid this tax on your non-profit's fundraising success?

 Use a flat fee payment form.
 I compared multiple options and the best I found is GiveWP.